- Programs & Events

 Visiting Social Activist Program

-Social Work; LSA Departments of Afroamerican & African Studies and Women’s Studies; and the Ginsberg Center for Community Service Learning.
+Departments of Afroamerican & African Studies and Women’s Studies,

 The women come from all over the city and identify with a variety of natural, built and toxic environments within the city, as well as a variety of cultural and racial backgrounds that are reflective of the Detroit demographic landscape.
 They are mothers, friends, professionals, daughters, granddaughters, artists, teachers, scholars, mentors, mentees and all lovers and defenders of the place they call home.

 From September 16 - October 16, Diana Copeland developed an eco-feminist curriculum for youth that addresses urban environmental issues.
 A key part of the curriculum is the film "Detroit Women Speak: A Community Film on Race, Environmental Justice, Leadership and Gender in Detroit."
 As Co-Director of East Michigan Environmental Action Council (EMEAC), Copeland is familiar with providing environmental justice leadership and civic engagement training to residents of Southeast Michigan.
 Since 2007, EMEAC has worked with U-M and the Detroit Public Schools to run the Greener Schools program.
 This interdisciplinary arts and environmental education program engages high school students in redesigning their schoolyards and elements inside the buildings.
 By improving the school environment, students gain a sense of ownership and worth.
-Copeland’s new curricula will build on this model to include videos of Detroit women and teens, reflecting on how place has shaped their view of self and why having a strong sense of womanliness is important.
+Copeland’s new curricula builds on this model by including filmed interviews of Detroit women and teens, reflecting on how place has shaped their view of self and why having a strong sense of womanliness is important.
 EMEAC has trained three young women who will take the new curriculum to the schools.
 Each woman will be organizing a community group that they will be facilitating through 2014.

 Each year, the Twink Frey Visiting Social Activist (VSA) Program brings to CEW a social justice activist whose work affects women and recognizes gender equity issues.
 The primary goal of the program is to build the capacity and effectiveness of social activists.
 This is accomplished by giving the VSA time, space and support to work on a project that would not be possible under the activist’s usual working circumstances.